EduardGomezEscandell/ConsoleChess/README.md

 Mid-term goals:
 - Impement the gameflow
+- Import and export of gamestate in FEN format.
-- Import and output with FEN and PGN formats
+- Import and export of games in PGN format.
-- Showing stats during the game (captured pieces, etc)
+- Show stats during the game (captured pieces, etc)

 Long term goals:
 - Implement a rudimentary chess engine